What good is a survival garden if you have to eat everything right away?

 Using a food dehydrator is the simplest and most effective dehydration method.
 There are many types and sizes to select from, depending on what you intend to dehydrate.
 The machines are low-maintenance, easy to operate, cost-efficient, and much faster than the other two methods.
 Instructions for food prep, temps, and times take the guesswork out, too, making the process nearly impossible to screw up.

 This process involves storing produce such as apples, beets, cabbage, carrots, garlic, onions, potatoes, and squash in a fully or partially underground structure that is dark nearly all of the time.
 These cellars — think root cellar, earth cellar, or fruit cellar — work by keeping produce at an average temp of 32 to 45 degrees Fahrenheit and in humidity levels between 80% and 90%.
 The humidity keeps moisture inside the produce, preventing it from becoming rubbery.
 Some basements or garages in certain climates may meet the above temperature and humidity-level requirements, as well.
-The perfect environment can preserve your harvest for three to six months.
+The perfect environment for preserving your harvest for three to six months.

 This used to be the sacred art of preserving food used by all of our ancestors.
 It has emerged from the dark ages with easier means and more reliable methods.
 In this process, the produce is placed into clean, hot jars topped with a hot lid and ring.
 The jars and their contents are heated up for a period of time and then removed from the water or other heat source.
 This seals the contents in the jar, preventing bacteria from getting into the jar or forming on the food.